 Port Pirie Soroptimists have updated their Information Brochure

-During the dinner, Gwen Paterson gave a Women's Achiever Award to Lyn Akker for 20 years service to the Look Better, Feel Good project, providing wigs, hair and scalp advice to cancer patients, including providing hats, turbans and scarfes.
+At a club dinner meeting, Gwen Paterson gave a Women's Achiever Award to Lyn Akker for 20 years service to the Look Better, Feel Good project, providing wigs, hair and scalp advice to cancer patients, including providing hats, turbans and scarves.

 Wonderful Support for white ribbon in port pirie

 South West Pacific Conference of Clubs May 2020

 SIPP recognise white ribbon day Nov, 25th

 From 2017 onwards, SIPP is supplying paperbags with DV information to the school canteen of John Pirie Secondary School and hopes to extend this to other schools in the town.
 This project was started by SI Northern Highlands in Jamestown in 2015

 Thai Food and Friendship